 - Packers Begin to Turn the Tide: November 22, 1992.
 Packers defeat the Bears 17-3 and kick off what would become the greatest comeback in the history of sport.
 This Packers win would be the moment that kicked off the Packers’ unlikely comeback in the all-time series.
 Of course this was only realized in retrospect.

-- Favre’s Heroics: October 31, 1994.
+- Favre’s Heroics and Spoiling Butkus and Sayers’ Night: October 31, 1994.
 Packers quarterback Brett Favre played with a hurt hip, but led the Packers to a 33-6 blowout over the Bears at Soldier Field in Chicago in the rain; kicking off a 10-game winning streak for the Packers over the Bears.
 His Iron Man legend begins to grow.
+At halftime of this Monday Night Football game at Soldier Field the Bears honored Gale Sayers and Dick Butkus by retiring their numbers.
+The Bears would get revenge on Favre when his number was retired at Lambeau Field in 2015.

 - Game in Champaign, IL: October 7, 2002.
 The first and only time the Packers have ever played the Bears on the road not in the city of Chicago (during Soldier Field’s renovations).
 Packers won 34-21.